enterstudio/DDAbstract/README.md

 #DDAbstract Overview
 This repo is home to our Abstract ViewController and View classes.
 We use these as our base for all screens (and sub-screens) in an iOS app.

 We've found that using Storyboards can become cumbersome for apps with lots of screens and UI components.
 Reuse of UI components can me made a lot easier if we used plain-old UIViews.
-The primary purpose of this library is to attach, associate and load a UIView to a ViewController, based on the device type (iPhone/iPad) and ViewController's class name.
+The primary purpose of this library is to attach, associate and load a UIView to a UIViewController, based on the device type (iPhone/iPad) and ViewController's class name.

 We typically combine this software-design pattern, with a UIView layout library called [SQLayout](https://github.com/dotb/SQLayout) - we encourage you to do the same.